norman/friendly_id/Guide.md

     end

-The normalize_friendly_id method takes a single argument and receives an instance of {FriendlyId::SlugString}, a class which wraps a regular Ruby string with some additional formatting options inherits Multibyte support from ActiveSupport::Multibyte::Chars.
+The normalize_friendly_id method takes a single argument and receives an instance of {FriendlyId::SlugString}, a class which wraps a regular Ruby string with additional formatting options.

-### Converting non-Western characters to ASCII with Stringex
+### Converting non-Latin characters to ASCII with Stringex

-Stringex is a library which provides some interesting options for transliterating non-Western strings to ASCII:
+Stringex is a library which provides some interesting options for transliterating non-Latin strings to ASCII:

     "你好".to_url => "ni-hao"